 52820 Middleridge Drive, Idyllwild-Pine

 1958 - The Ernest S. and Mildred Lautner House, aka the Round House, 539 El Cerrito Place, Pensacola FL.
 The client was Lautner's cousin.
 The house is circular with brick walls that taper, using 67 radial Douglas Fir beams and a 14-foot central pillar.
 The home was featured in the Pensacola News Journal of November 2, 1958.
 Sold to his son Max Lautner.
 Addition in 1991 by John Lautner.
 The house today is in mint condition.
-Stephen Lautner, nephew of Max, owns it as of 2012.
+Stephen Lautner, son of Max, owns it as of 2012.
 An additional design by John Lautner was not built.
 Bottom color photos by Tycho Saariste.

 1958 - The Pearlman House, Santa Ana CA. Unbuilt.

 1958 - The Sawyer House, Los Angeles CA. Unbuilt.